Heroic Rescue: Elmwood Park Police Chief Pulls Mother, 2-Year-Old Daughter Out Of Freezing Passaic River

 RELATED STORY — Firefighters Rescue Woman Trapped In Van For Days After Winter Storm

-Elmwood Park police chief Michael Foligno heard the 911 call and raced to the scene.
+Foligno raced to the scene.

 “Thirty seconds felt like 10 minutes.
 The mother was screaming.
 She said she couldn’t hold the child anymore.
 I couldn’t sit still and do nothing,” Foligno said.

-He used a shovel and a borrowed canoe to, in his words, “claw his way” to the center of the frozen river and pull the 2-year-old girl and mother to safety, using his own body heat to keep the baby warm.
+He used a shovel to make his way to the center of the frozen river and pull the 2-year-old girl and mother to safety, using his own body heat to keep the baby warm.

-“I reached in and grabbed the baby first to pull her away from the mother, and I guegss instinctively, she just wouldn’t let go, so I had to pull really hard to get her into the boat,” Foligno said.
+“I reached in and grabbed the baby first to pull her away from the mother, and I guess instinctively, she just wouldn’t let go, so I had to pull really hard to get her into the boat,” Foligno said.

 Firefighters eventually made their way across the ice and pulled the canoe to shore.